jakelangham/kestrel/docs/source/settings_and_parameters/initial conditions.rst

 A *Cap* block places a volume of flowing material with a circular base into the simulation at the initial time.
 The following declarations are **required**:

-The location of the cap can be specified by giving *either*
+The location of the volume can be specified by giving *either*

     - the latitude (:code:`capLat`) and longitude (:code:`capLon`) of its centre

 *or*

-    - the offset of the cap centre from the centre of the domain (:code:`capX`, :code:`capY`), in metres.
+    - the offset of the volume's centre from the centre of the domain (:code:`capX`, :code:`capY`), in metres.

 These **required** specifiers give: